 If the Probate Court finds by clear and convincing evidence that a person is incapacitated and needs continuing care and supervision (called a “Ward”), the court may appoint a Guardian to make care decisions on the Ward’s behalf.
 A Guardian is a person appointed by the Probate Court to make care decisions for a minor or an incapacitated adult in need of continuing care and supervision.
 The incapacity may result from physical problems, dementia, or mental illness.

 The procedures required to establish and maintain a Guardianship can be complicated, costly, time consuming, and restrictive.
-This is in no small part due to the fact that the process usually requires two attorneys.
-One attorney represents the petitioner.
-Another is appointed by the court (called a "Guardian Ad Litem") to investigate the allegations in the petition.
+This is in no small part due to the fact that the process usually requires two probate lawyers.
+One guardianship attorney represents the petitioner.
+Another is appointed by the court (called a “Guardian Ad Litem”) to investigate the allegations in the petition.
 The costs of both attorneys are usually paid by the Ward for whom the guardianship is sought.

 Seeking appointment as a Guardian requires obtaining the requisite medical proofs to establish the necessity of a guardianship, preparing numerous court documents, filing documents with the court, serving them upon all “interested persons” in a timely fashion, as well as attending and presenting proofs at court hearings.
 Annual reports regarding the Ward’s condition must be filed with the court in order to avoid suspension of the guardian’s authority.
 A Guardianship lasts until the Ward dies or no longer needs supervision.